PHIL-1-BCC 20555 – Spring 26 – Online Asynchronous

 Instructor: Eric Gerlach: egerlach@peralta.edu

-Course Material: A) Bookmark this page, B) watch the videos in the playlist above as you C) read and follow along with the lecture links below, D) read the online, free readings assigned at the top of each lecture page, if there are any (No textbook or reader required!) and, most importantly if you want a grade, E) complete the assignments by due dates listed.
-Email all assignments and essays to me at ericgerlach@gmail.com.
+Course Material: A) watch the videos in the playlist as you B) read and follow along with the lecture links, C) read the online readings assigned at the top of each lecture page, if there are any and, most importantly, D) complete the assignments by due dates listed.
+There are no separate modules for each week.
+Email all assignments and essays to me at egerlach@peralta.edu.

-Office Hours: I will begin hosting optional meetings every Monday from noon to 1pm, posting the zoom link on canvas above and emailing it to those in the class who request a link.
-Please email me to set up additional meetings, online or in person.
+Office Hours: I will begin hosting optional Zoom meetings every Monday from 11 am to 12 noon.
+Please email me for that week’s zoom link, as well as to set up additional meetings, online or in person.

 Egypt: Hardjedef & Ptahhotep